lgreski/datasciencectacontent/markdown/rprog-discussPollutantmean.md

 ## Output

 The output required for the assignment is a single number, the average calculated across all of the sensor files that were in the list of ID numbers passed into the function as an argument.
 Note that the average must be calculated across the non-missing values of the selected pollutant, because if one includes the missing values in the mean calculation, the result will be `NA`.
+Example output is provided in the [assignment instructions](https://d396qusza40orc.cloudfront.net/rprog%2Fdoc%2Fpollutantmean-demo.html) so students can validate the accuracy of their code before taking the quiz for a grade.

 # Designing a Solution